ZEN-universe/ZEN-explorer/README.md

 This will start a server running on `http://localhost:5173/explorer` which you can open in your browser.

 ## Deployment
 The simplest way to start the frontend in production mode is by using the provided Dockefile.
-Simply install Docker (https://docs.docker.com/get-docker/), build the image with `docker build .` and run it with `docker run -e TEMPLE_URL=<your temple url> -p 8050:8050`.
+Simply install Docker (https://docs.docker.com/get-docker/), build the image with `docker build . -t explorer` and run it with `docker run -p 8050:8050 explorer`.